angarsky/diveintopython/learn/date/datetime.md

 It's worth noting that `datetime.utcnow()` returns the current UTC time, which does not take into account any time zone offset.
 If you want to convert this time to a local time zone, you'll need to use the `datetime.astimezone()` method.

-## How to Print Datetime Object in Python
+## How to Print a Datetime Object in Python

 To print a `datetime` object in a specific format in Python, you can use the `strftime()` method from the `datetime` module.
 This method allows you to format a datetime object into a string representation.